 Although you may have knowledge of the workplace and health and safety you may also need to develop new business skills to make your own business viable.
-When starting up on your own, chances are you will be involved in everything from dealing with clients and service users to preparing accounts and sending out invoices and this can be a tough requirement for anyone.
-Below are listed some core skills to develop.
+When starting up on your own, chances are you’ll do everything from dealing with clients and service users to preparing accounts and sending out invoices and this can be a tough requirement for anyone.
+Here are some core skills:

 1. Leadership Skills

 Some of the best run businesses have strong leaders at the helm who know what they are doing and motivate the rest of the team to perform well to meet the overall company objectives.
 These leaders will be happy to make decisions and will lead the company forward in the right direction.

 Some people are born leaders.
 They seem to know exactly what’s required to run a successful business.
 But most of us are not.
 Therefore training programmes focus on improving leadership skills in strategy, teams, lead change management programmes, and to manage the company politics too.

 Every business follows a plan even if it’s not written in a document.
 But developing and implementing strategic change is a skill all business owners need.
 Writing a business plan is the first step in this discipline.
 Thinking strategically is a rare skill.
 Most people focus on the daily operations and customer issues.
 Many do not have the time to sit back and think about the future.
 Developing and applying strategy in your business and reviewing the plan constantly, will help reach long-term goals.
 Also, it will meet longer term objectives (rather than just survival or a 1% increase in profits).

 Business owners need good communication skills; whether for their staff, directors or customers.
 Most people write on a daily basis even if it’s just a short email but it’s important to remember that the written word can often be misinterpreted.
 Using the right words in the right context is key to written communications but writing should always be the last resort, because speaking to people has a more positive response.